Foundational Academic Courses

 4 units, GE: Area F & Writing, availability varies

-Prerequisites: MUS 15 or 3A, concurrent enrollment is possible.
+Prerequisites: MUS 15, concurrent enrollment is possible.
 Contact the undergraduate advisor for an approval code.

 A study of selected symphonic works.